 Excellent oral and written communication skills.

-Excellent interpersonal skills for working with diverse groups of students, faculty and staff as well as legal professionals who interact with the law school.
+Excellent interpersonal skills for working with diverse groups of students, faculty, and staff as well as other legal professionals.

 Excellent organizational and time management skills, including demonstrated strong attention to detail, ability to prioritize, exercise initiative, perseverance and sound judgment while effectively executing numerous projects in a high-pressure, fast-paced environment.

-Excellent analytical skills and the ability to resolve complex problems and discrepancies creatively, using sound judgment, while staying within policies.
+Excellent analytical skills and the ability to resolve complex problems and discrepancies creatively, while staying within policies.

 Ability to work independently as well as in a team environment and establish and maintain effective working relationships.

-Ability to treat sensitive matters with discretion and tact, and to maintain confidentiality.
-Ability to successfully pass a background check and the ability to successfully complete campus FERPA training.
+Ability to treat sensitive matters with discretion and tact, to maintain confidentiality, and adhere to FERPA regulations.